-60-day appeal periods for preliminary assessments and final

-assessments provided by subdivisions (4) and (5), in the case of an individual who is subject to Alabama income tax and who fails to file timely the return required by Chapter 18 for a particular tax year, if the department enters a preliminary assessment against the taxpayer based on information received from the Internal Revenue Service with respect to that same tax year, the taxpayer shall have only 30 days to file a petition for review pursuant to subdivision (4), and if the preliminary assessment is made final, the taxpayer shall have only 30 days to file a notice of appeal pursuant to subdivision (5).

-"(7) 30-DAY APPEAL PERIOD FOR PUBLIC UTILITIES.

-Notwithstanding the 60-day appeal period for final assessments provided by subdivision (5), in the case of a final assessment of value of property of public utilities under Chapter 21 of this title, the taxpayer shall have only 30 days to file a notice of appeal pursuant to subdivision (5).
+60-day appeal periods for preliminary assessments and final assessments provided by subdivisions (4) and (5), in the case of an individual who is subject to Alabama income tax and who fails to file timely the return required by Chapter 18 for a particular tax year, if the department enters a preliminary assessment against the taxpayer based on information received from the Internal Revenue Service with respect to that same tax year, the taxpayer shall have only 30 days to file a petition for review pursuant to subdivision (4), and if the preliminary assessment is made final, the taxpayer shall have only 30 days to file a notice of appeal pursuant to subdivision (5). - "(7) 30-DAY APPEAL PERIOD FOR PUBLIC UTILITIES.
+Notwithstanding the 60-day appeal period for final assessments of value of property of public utilities under Chapter 21 of this title, the taxpayer shall have only 30 days to file a notice of appeal pursuant to subdivision (5). - "(c) Procedure governing petitions for refund; appeals therefrom.